 It’s a rather dramatic question coming from the creators of a photo app.
-But our photos represent our experiences, our memories, and ultimately, our visual legacy more completely than just about anything else in life.
+But our photos represent our experiences, our memories, and ultimately, our personal and family legacy more completely than just about anything else in life.

 Every photographer has personal photo-taking habits.
 How do you take (and store) your pictures?
 What subjects draw your attention and focus?
 Where and when do you press your camera or phone-camera button?
 Do you share your images on social media or keep them private?

 But have you considered why you take and save so many photos?

 Cathi Nelson, CEO of The Photo Managers, a Hartford, Conn.-based photo-organization services hub, has a theory.
 “As humans, we are storytellers by nature,” she told Mylio.
 “We’ve been using photography since cameras were invented as a visual way to tell a story.
 We are hardwired to create.
 We want to capture that beautiful sunset now, even though it will probably look just as beautiful tomorrow.”

 Simple, free photo technology enables more photo-taking

 Technological advancements have made taking photos easy and essentially free, once you have a phone, tablet, or digital camera.
 Naturally, the number of photos taken worldwide is surging.
 Indeed, 1.5 trillion were expected to be taken in 2022.